 3) Hashtag it.
 Integrating common hashtags works like keyword placement on an Instagram post, and others looking for photos of cars will find you.
 Tags like #cars or #car have millions of similar pieces of content and will drive casual browsers to your account.
 Using your city hashtag earns bonus points for more pinpointed relevance.

 4) Interact.
 When someone starts a conversation with you, talk back to them.
 That means use the @ sign and their handle to tag them and respond.
 It builds your brand and gets followers to come back.

-Experiment with posting times; there is not one formula that works best for everyone, but there are definite times particular buyers may be scrolling through Instagram.
-Nine-to-five office workers may be active at lunch, or in the late afternoon.
+Experiment with posting times; there is no one formula that works best for everyone, but there are definite times particular buyers may be scrolling through Instagram.
+Nine to five office workers may be active at lunch, or in the late afternoon.
 College students and self-employed entrepreneurs and parents may be more active at night.

 Don’t forget to promote your specials!
 For every new promotion, run a few Instagram posts to tell your followers about it.

 Lastly, make sure your customers know that you have an Instagram account.
 Post the icon and link to your website, and add it to your email signature.
 Send out a message to your customer database and ask them to follow you – you might even consider a contest for the first 100 followers or so and offer a prize to get it kicked off.
 Many of your customers will be visually driven and when they see your account scroll by, they’ll stop and look, and hopefully, buy from you again.